OmegaAOL/cerulean/README.md

 Beta releases are not decimalized.
 For example, the second beta of release 1.3 would be release 1.3 beta 2, not release 1.3.1 or release 1.3b0.1.
 The first release was **Release 1.0.**

+_Beta_ here represents a pre-release and is not related to the historical Beta stage.

 **Historical**

 - **Alpha** 0.0.1 - 0.0.4 followed iterative decimalization.
 The first Alpha release was **Alpha 0.0.1.**